The following is a guest post by our friend Kim at Eyes on the Dollar. Enjoy!

 Points And Miles to the Rescue

 My husband and I used to take one trip a year if we were lucky, and we still spent a few thousand dollars making it happen.
-After we had our daughter, I really thought vacations were a thing of the past, but then I learned the secret of using credit cards responsibly to take advantage of huge travel rewards, such as the Discover Miles Card rewards.
+After we had our daughter, I really thought vacations were a thing of the past, but then I learned the secret of using credit cards responsibly to take advantage of huge travel rewards, like these Chase Sapphire Preferred card benefits.

 We booked our first points vacation to southern California when our daughter was five years old, and we were hooked.
 I now have an involuntary gag reflex that kicks in if I have to pay retail price for travel.